STeveShary/trumpery/README.md

 ------------
 To run this in development mode:

-1. run `npm install -g nodemon`
-2. run `nodemon ./bin/www`

-   OR
+1. Just like running the game, you need to install the needed npm modules using the command `npm install`

-1. run `npm-install -g gulp`
+2. run `npm-install -g gulp`
-2. run `gulp develop` to launch nodemon, a live mocha test runner and to load all of the JS as a single, minified resource.
+3. run `gulp develop` to launch nodemon, a live mocha test runner and to load all of the JS as a single, minified resource.